girardi69/AWS_BigData/IoT Core Device.md

 ## Attach the policy to the certificate
 - go to `Secure` and then `Certificates`
 - click the meatball menu and `Attach policy`
-- tick the right `sensor policy` and attach
+- tick the right `sensor policy` and click attach vehicle-policy

 ## Verify the Certificate has the right policy
 - Open `Certificate`